 - Ensure LGBTQIA+ individuals and communities are heard by reaching out and directly soliciting their input for all legislation.

 - Codify Roe v.
-Wade to protect women’s reproductive rights and bodily autonomy.
+Wade to strengthen pro-choice movement and protect women’s reproductive rights and bodily autonomy.

 - Ban discrimination on the basis of intersex traits, sexual orientation, or gender identity in healthcare, including a ban on gender-affirming treatment exclusions.